supercobra/gitfornoobs/README.md

 Advanced: You can merge and push to many different remotes.
 This means you can check out a branch sitting on another developer's machine which does not exist the server.
+If you want to contribute to a project where you don't have write access, clone it, modify it then send a **pull request** to the project owner.

 ### Working With a Centralized Git Repository
 This is a typical way an organization will work: one central shared Git project.
 Developers get and push changes from and to the server.